Vanderbilt Commodores Logo

 Vanderbilt Commodores Logo 1999

-To emphasize its Commodores nickname, the teams adopted a modernized logo with a naval officer.
-At the same time, the letter through which he peered was updated.
-In the hands of the Commodore, dressed in uniform and triangle, was a saber.
-The developers made the “V” more compact and supplemented it with rectangular serifs.
+The teams adopted a modernized logo featuring a naval officer to emphasize their ‘Commodores’ nickname.
+At the same time, the letter he was peering through was updated.
+In the hands of the Commodore, dressed in uniform and a triangle, was a saber.
+The developers made the “V” more compact and added rectangular serifs.
 They curved the inscription in the form of an arch, so it repeated the curve of the saber blade.
 The dark golden color was lightened.
-There was a black border around the edge of the sign.
+There was a black border around the sign’s edge.

 2004 – 2007